eriter/EndpointActivityGenerator/README.md

 ## What we do and how we do it

-We primarily generate endpoint activity with the Ruby standard library, particularly `Socket` and `File`, logging activity as we go to a YAML log in the output directory.
+This generator primarily uses the Ruby standard library, especially `Socket` and `File`, to generate endpoint activity.
+The generated activity is logged in a YAML file in the (configurable) output directory.

-Some of our logged data is retrieved via platform-dependent commands such as `ps`: were we to strive for a more platform agnostic approach we could provide some support for windows systems by querying the Ruby config for the host OS and providing calls for similar process information in a Windows environment.
+Some of the logged data is obtained through platform-dependent commands like `ps`.
+For a more platform-agnostic approach, future enhancements could provide support for Windows systems by querying the Ruby config for the host OS and offering calls for similar process information in a Windows environment.

-Configuration, for instance what process we start and where we perform both our file operations and logging, is currently implemented as constants set from a config file.
+Configuration, such as the process to start and the locations for file operations and logging, is currently implemented as constants set from a config file.
 I've implemented some proof of concept work for overriding the default values from the config via command line flags.
-There is no substantial input sanitization or error handling for user input, be careful what activity you configure this framework to generate!
+Keep in mind there's limited input sanitization or error handling for user input, so exercise caution when configuring the framework.

-An advantage of writing this framework in Ruby is legibility and testability: I've included some example tests, for instance.
-A meaningful disadvantage is diminished portability: execution environments without a system Ruby install would need some measure of additional configuration/bootstrapping which is not present here.
+Writing this framework in Ruby provides advantages in terms of legibility and testability.
+Example tests have been included.
+However a notable disadvantage is diminished portability, as execution environments without a system Ruby install might require additional configuration/bootstrapping.

-Note that while we try to log errors related to permissions and access, this framework largely presupposes running in a context where the relevant permissions exist to start processes, perform various file operations, and create a network connection on an arbitrary port.
+Note: While efforts are made to log errors related to permissions and access, this framework assumes it operates in a context where relevant permissions exist to start processes, perform various file operations, and create a network connection on an arbitrary port.